Luke Raley Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.
+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in MLB.

-- The Padres have a 3.81 team ERA that ranks fifth among all league pitching staffs.
+- The Padres have a 3.79 team ERA that ranks seventh across all MLB pitching staffs.

-- Padres pitchers combine to surrender 73 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Musgrove gets the start for the Padres, his 10th of the season.
+He is 4-2 with a 4.37 ERA and 47 strikeouts through 47 1/3 innings pitched.

-- Darvish makes the start for the Padres, his 13th of the season.
-He is 5-4 with a 4.30 ERA and 74 strikeouts in 69 2/3 innings pitched.
+- The righty's last appearance was on Wednesday against the Cleveland Guardians, when he threw six innings, surrendering three earned runs while giving up seven hits.

-- His most recent time out came on Saturday against the Colorado Rockies, when the right-hander threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- In nine games this season, the 30-year-old has amassed a 4.37 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.